TudorTacal/CV/README.md

 I use the **scientific method** to almost every aspect of my life, be it coding, nutrition or human relations.
 If you don't measure it, you can't grow it or improve it.

 I approach problem-solving by first identifying the problem and **breaking** it into smaller, more approachable problems.
 I believe one of my best **strategies** when it comes to problem-solving is to **ask adequate questions**.
 I frequently ask myself, my pair or the team: *What is the next simplest step that we can tackle?*, *How will this change our situation?* , *What happens if we do this?*.

-I have to admit that one of my successes solving coding problems and **debugging** is **fast iterations**.
+Alongside **intensive research**, one of my strategies to solving coding problems and **debugging** is **fast iterations**.
 For example, one of the aspects that I took **responsibility** for in my final project was deploying to **Heroku**.
 I love to be **Agile** so I recommended that we should deploy to production fast.
-Thus in our third day, our app was live, we followed tutorials the first day to learn the new technology stack.
 Although we pushed to production at least once per day, as our app grew the problems started to appear.

 The deployment process went like this:
 *Make a change in code* -> *Test in the local environment* ->  *Make a commit* -> *Push to Github* -> *Push to Heroku*.
 We could easily make 10 commits for one problematic push.
-I had to iterate fast because time was scarce but still used the scientific method to correctly **isolate the problem** so that we learn how to do it properly next time.
+I had to iterate fast because time was scarce but still used the scientific method to correctly **isolate the problem** so that we'd learn how to do it properly next time.

 #### Learning new technologies